 No one expects online grocery shopping to return to pre-Covid levels.
 Research by UBS in the UK found that 71 per cent of respondents said they will now only ever shop online.
 Based on other survey evidence, Bain estimates that between 35 per cent and 45 per cent of the recent increase in online sales will turn out to be permanent.

 Tim Steiner, chief executive of UK online grocer Ocado, which has prospered during lockdown, thinks the long-term impact of the pandemic will be substantial.
-He points out that the group he founded has more than 1m people waiting to become customers once it has the capacity to serve them.
-“We find that if people do between three and five online shops in a 12-week period, then their propensity to carry on shopping online is very high,” he says.
+He points out that the group he founded has more than 1m people waiting to become customers once it can serve them.
+“We find that if people do between three and five online shops in 12 weeks, then their propensity to carry on shopping online is very high,” he says.

-Predictive personalisation software (PPS) is ideal to perpetuate this opportunity by personalising product selection for each consumer, offering products uniquely pertinent to each individual consumer rather than traditionally segmenting audiences, with astounding results.
+Hyper-personalisation solutions, of which there are significant distinctions, are ideal for perpetuating this opportunity by hyper-personalising product selection for each consumer, offering products uniquely pertinent to each consumer rather than traditionally segmenting audiences.
+It delivers astounding results.

 Automation problem For many years, retailers were daunted by the capital spending and the technical challenges of offering ecommerce for food shopping at scale.
 The US in particular was scarred by the 2001 failure of Webvan, an early online grocery venture.